 This metabolites profile (12 tests) zeroes in on estrogens only.
 This is a streamlined assessment of levels of estrone (E1), estradiol (E2) and estriol (E3), as well as how your body is processing and breaking down those hormones.
 For a more comprehensive test, see our Estrogen Elite Profile (estrogens plus other metabolites).

 Measures 4 of the most common toxic heavy metals, as well as levels of 7 essential nutritional elements that can also be hazardous in high quantities.

 Tests the 3 major sex hormones estradiol (E2), progesterone and testosterone.
 Plus adrenal hormones DHEA-S and diurnal cortisol (4x), showing your full daily cortisol cycle.

 This test can provide insight into your sex hormone levels and stress levels at the same time.

 The Women's Sex & Stress Hormone Panel is especially designed for women experiencing symptoms of estrogen hormone imbalance, often during perimenopause or menopause.
 Assessing the three estrogens: estrone (E1), estradiol (E2), and estriol (E3) is important for a wide angle view of female sex hormone balance.
 Progesterone testing is also included.

 As stress can strongly affect female hormones, the adrenal hormone cortisol is tested four times, showing a full daily cycle of this stress hormone.

 Reveals whether hormones are your hidden barrier to restful sleep.
 Measures both cortisol and melatonin at 4 times throughout a day – providing an accurate 24-hour sleep-wake pattern evaluation.

-For people requiring routine thyroid screening plus an assessment of iodine status and total thyroxine production by the thyroid gland
+For people requiring routine thyroid screening plus an thyroglobulin to assess iodine status and total thyroxine (Total T4).